nimble00/NimbleStartupInfraFrameworkV1/README.md

 ## Why?
 This package is the "Code" that's known in tech-world as **Infrastructure as Code**.
-It carries a easily and highly extensible templates to setup following infra -
+It carries concise and highly extensible templates to setup following infra -
 1. SQS, SNS, EventBus+Rule
 2. Lambda, Integration Tests
 3. DynamoDb Table